MohammadLashkari/devtalks-linux/README.md

 * It performs all tasks properly even if it has limited space on the hard disk.

 ## Disadvantages of Linux bol bol

-ddddddd
+* It has small peripheral hardware drivers as compared to windows. ddddddd